lucas56098/hydro_bsc_project/README.md

 # hydro_bsc_project
 Project to do hydrodynamics on cartesian and voronoi meshes.
-Includes Finite Volume MUSCL solver for shallow water equations.
-Will eventually also include a second order FV solver for euler equations and maybe a DG solver
+Includes Finite Volume MUSCL solver for shallow water and euler equations.
+Next steps are towards Discontinous Galerkin methods.
+Work in progress...

 ## Changes in last update
 ---